AlfrescoArchive/ttc-docs/workshop.md

 ```
     "target": "YOUR CLUSTER URL GOES HERE",
 ```
+Note: If you don't have node installed, please install it from here https://nodejs.org/en/

 We will not import this project to Jenkins X. We want to make sure that we have all our services set up first.